Links on Android Authority may earn us a commission. Learn more.

 How to create bold, italicized, or strikethrough text

-It’s been around for a while now, but you’d be surprised how many people don’t know about this neat WhatsApp trick.
+It’s been around for years now, but you’d be surprised how many people don’t know about this neat WhatsApp trick.

 Quote a message in your response

-Whether your texting pace is just too fast or a group chat constantly sees new messages, quoting is one of the best WhatsApp tricks to manage context.
+Whether your texting pace is just too fast or a group chat constantly sees new messages, quoting is one of the best ways to manage context.

 Stop auto-downloading via mobile data